 These experimental plots are filled with soil mixtures (media) and vegetation (plants) typically installed in streetside planters across the Denver area.
 The plots include built-in systems to irrigate the plants using stormwater runoff collected in vaults underneath the Backyard and sampling equipment to gather data on water quality, flow rates, plant health, and other important performance-related information.

 The Backyard is also home to several urban agriculture plots where CSU researchers show how urban spaces can be used for plant and food production.
-These plots serve as a research and demonstration site to investigate water use, food production, plant-pollinator interactions, seeding, and other emergent industry questions.
-Plumbing inside Hydro’s Water TAP lab can be connected to the irrigation system to explore how different water sources, such as graywater or stormwater collected in Hydro, can be used to water food crops in urban areas.
+These plots serve as a research and demonstration site to investigate water use and sources, food production, plant-pollinator interactions, seeding, and other emergent industry questions.

-In addition to all that the Backyard has to offer, the space parallels the South Platte River, where restoration and new riverfront offerings, including walking paths and an amphitheater, are under development.
+In addition to all that the Backyard has to offer, the space parallels the South Platte River, where restoration, walking paths, and an amphitheater, are under development.
 It’s an easy walk down to the river from the Backyard to explore one of Colorado’s most important waterways.

 Crescendo